The Complete Legal Guide For Running Sweepstakes, Contests, & More

 4. Eligibility Requirements

-• Residency - You should state if your promotion is only open to legal residents of the US and/or the countries if your promotion is international.
-If your promotion is only running in certain states you'll want to specify that only legal residents of those states are eligible to enter.
+You should state if your promotion is only open to legal residents of the US and/or the countries if your promotion is international.
+If your promotion is only running in certain states, you'll want to specify that only legal residents of those states are eligible to enter.
+While you can execute sweepstakes in many countries, consult an expert with experience in multi-jurisdictional promotions.

-• Age Requirements - You must specify age requirements.
-A common practice is that entrants must be 18 years of age or older, (or the age of their majority in their state of residence).
-That being said, brands can allow those under 18 to enter their promotions, but you must include conditions and methods for acquiring parental approval to do so.
+You must specify age requirements.
+Entrants must be the age of majority in their jurisdiction residence.
+That being said, Sponsors can also allow those over the age of 13 to enter under certain conditions, but you must acquire parental approval in order to comply with COPPA laws.

 5. The Entry Period